-The banded currency will be independently recorded and verified by each of the primary cash counters in the appropriate section of their CURRENCY COUNT SHEET.
-When that has been done, and assuming one or more collections have yet to arrive for processing, the two cash counters may prepare a preliminary bank deposit.
-On a space available basis, any rolled coin (recorded on the COIN COUNT SHEET) may be included in that deposit.
-Complete a bank deposit slip in duplicate for the banded currency and coin, if any, and seal the original in the bag with the deposit.
-Ideally, the counting schedule is such that the preliminary bank deposit, if made, can be completed before the collection for the last Mass/Service arrives for processing.
+The banded currency will be independently recorded by each of the cash counters in the appropriate section of their CURRENCY COUNT SHEET.
+When that has been done, and assuming one or more collections have yet to arrive for processing, a preliminary bank deposit may be prepared.
+In such cases, the two counters will complete a bank deposit slip in duplicate for the banded currency only plus any rolled coin (on a space available basis).
+The rolled coin will be recorded on the COIN COUNT SHEET.
+The cash and coin will be sealed, with the original deposit slip, in a bank deposit bag.
+Ideally, the counting schedule is such that the preliminary bank deposit, if made, can be completed before the collection for the last Mass arrives for processing.

-If no one had time to count and roll the coin, the break between completion of the collections on-hand and the arrival of the last collection is a good time to count and roll the accumulated coin.
-This can be performed by anyone, but there is some technique involved and accuracy is important.
-It is not necessary (nor is it a good idea) to include in the bank deposit loose coin under the 50 cent denomination; anything less than full rolls may be left for the following week.
-Hold any depositable loose coin (.50¢ and \$1) for the last bank deposit bag.
+If no one had time to count and roll the coin, the period between the processing of the collections on-hand and the arrival of the last collection is a good time to count and roll the accumulated coin.
+Except for the cash counters who should not be used for this task, this can be performed by anyone.
+That said, some technique is involved and accuracy is important.
+It's not necessary (nor is it a good idea) to include loose coin under the .50¢ denomination in the bank deposit; anything less than full rolls should be left for the following week.
+Hold any loose.50¢ and \$1 coins for the last bank deposit bag.

-There is no need to include checks in a preliminary bank deposit when made, but the volume generated at Christmas and Easter may warrant that.
-Checks that have accumulated from the on-hand collections should be back-stamped, sorted by denomination, counted and listed on the

-CHECK TALLY SHEET.
-This task can be performed by anyone other than the two primary currency counters who cannot be diverted from the critical responsibility of documenting the cash portion of the collection.
+There is no need to include checks in a preliminary bank deposit where made, but the volume generated at Christmas and Easter may warrant that interim action.
+Checks that have accumulated from the processed collections should be back-stamped, sorted by denomination, counted and listed on the CHECK TALLY SHEET.
+This task can be performed by anyone other than the two primary cash counters who should not be diverted from the critical responsibility of documenting the cash portion of the collection.
 Initially, the checks should be entered by quantity only, not total value.
 This includes the checks received without envelopes, after they have been photocopied or recorded on the LOOSE CHECKS LISTING.
-If a photocopy maching is readily available, loose checks can be photocopied four at a time, eliminating the need to individually record them on the LOOSE CHECKS LISTING form.
+If a photocopy maching is readily available, loose checks can be photocopied four at a time, eliminating the need to individually record them on the LOOSE CHECKS LISTING form; photocopying also provides a ready means of identifying recent arrivals who have not yet registered with the parish.

-The checks from the last Mass/Service should be processed by the check coordinator in the same manner as described earlier, with the quantity of each denomination being entered beside the quantities recorded earlier.
+The checks from the last Mass should be processed by the check coordinator in the same manner as that described above, with the quantity of each denomination being entered beside the quantities recorded earlier.
 They should then be totaled by denomination and the cash extensions made.
 Once the cash extensions have been made, an adding machine tape should be run and the total entered on the form.
 The checks must then be reviewed by another coordinator who will verify the check count as well as the cash extensions, before running a second adding machine tape.
-When the required verifications have been completed, one tape will be stapled to the CHECK TALLY SHEET and the other will accompany the checks to the bank.
+When the required verifications have been completed, one tape should be stapled to the CHECK TALLY SHEET and the other should accompany the checks to the bank.